QuantEcon/lecture-python.myst/lectures/svd_intro.md

 We can now decide how many singular values to pick, based on how much variance you want to retain. (e.g., retaining 95% of the total variance).

+We can obtain the percentage by calculating the variance contained in the leading $r$ factors divided by the variance in total:

 $$
 \frac{\sum_{i = 1}^{r} \sigma^2_{i}}{\sum_{i = 1}^{p} \sigma^2_{i}}
 $$

-**Step 5: Create the Score Matrix:
+**Step 5: Create the Score Matrix:**

 $$
 \begin{align}